tonetheman/aoc2022/readme.md

 # advent of code 2022

+# day 11
+Oh to be in a scripting language.
+Mostly hard coded everything but I started to parse it and thought there were not that many monkeys.

+But part2 is not possible to solve with an int it appears.
+I am sure there is a trick of some sort but I have not cheated yet to see what that is.
+It has something to do with the numbers in the test all being prime.

+So I got part1 and I will have to punt on part2 for a while.
+I will end up having to cheat and see how other people solved it.

+Python with its magicially large integers or lisp you would not need to worry about overflow.
+In that regard nim sucks.
+But I still like the static type and speed.
+Just for problems with large numbers it is not great vs a language like Python.

 # day 10
 Took me a while because I never reset the damn pixel position.